-Other expenses of £494m (2017: £602m) comprise administrative expenses, management fees payable, corporate expenses and other charges.
+Other expenses of £850m (2018: £495m) comprise administrative expenses, management fees, corporate expenses and other charges.
+In 2019, an impairment of £281m was recognised within other expenses in relation to LGIHL as stated in A.4.1.

 The Company leases offices and other premises under non-cancellable operating lease agreements.
 The leases have varying terms, escalation clauses and renewal rights.
 None of the leases are considered material.